 - Governments are debating whether to stimulate economic recoveries with “green growth” policies, including investment in renewables.

-Many new renewable energy projects are now cheaper than even the cheapest coal-fired power plants.
+The cost of renewable energy projects is now cheaper than even the cheapest coal-fired power plants.

 That’s the striking finding of the International Renewable Energy Agency (IRENA), which has been crunching the data on 17,000 renewable power projects and more than 10,000 power deals signed in 2019.